hoatuyet423/cse15l-lab-reports/index.md

+# CSE 15L BLOG
 Hello!
-This is Jenny Quach and my PID is A16796954
+This is the blog of Jenny Quach for CSE 15L and my PID is A16796954

-# WEEK 2
+## WEEK 2

 [Lab 2 Write Up](https://hoatuyet423.github.io/cse15l-lab-reports/week2-writeup/jennyfile.html)